aptos/taskit-email/README.md

 ### Viewing your changes

-The github site doesn't have a simple way to show you how the HTML will look with one click, but there is a pretty simple solution:
+The github site doesn't have a simple way to show you how the HTML will look with one click, but there are two solutions that are pretty simple:

-#### Save the file to your Desktop as '.html'

-* First, click the button labeled 'Raw' to see just our html page.
-* Next, from the Chrome menu, save the file to your desktop: File -> Save Page As...
-* When you save, remove the '.erb.txt' from the end of the file name, so that it ends in '.html'
-* Now you can double click the file or drag it into your browser window.

 #### Use the GitHub HTMLPreview Bookmarklet tool